The puzzle conjecture for the cohomology of two-step flag manifolds: The general bijection

 Using that $u^0 \xra{1} \cdots \xra{1} u^{p-2} \xra{1} \wt u$ is a right-increasing Pieri chain, we obtain $P_0 = \Phi^u(P_{p-2}) = \Phi^u(\Phi^{u^{p-2}}(\wt P)) = \Phi^u(\wt P)$.
 Since $v^0 \xra{1} \cdots \xra{1} v^{p-2} \xra{1} \wt v \xra{1} v'$ is a Pieri chain and $\wt v \xra{1} v'$ has index $(k_{p-1},l_{p-1})$ with $k_{k-1} = \max\{k_1,\dots,k_p\}$, we obtain from Proposition~\ref{prop:rightincr}(b) and Lemma~\ref{lem:factor} that $\Phi_{v'}(P_0) = \Phi_{v'}(\Phi_{\wt v}(P_0))$.
 Finally, since the induction hypothesis implies that $\Phi_{\wt v}(P_0) = \Phi_{\wt v}(\Phi^u(\wt P)) = \wt P$, we obtain $\Phi_{v'}(\Phi^u(P)) = \Phi_{v'}(P_0) = \Phi_{v'}(\Phi_{\wt v}(P_0)) = \Phi_{v'}(\wt P) = P$, as required. \end{proof}

 \begin{proof}[Proof of Proposition~\ref{prop:key}] The identity (\ref{eqn:id}) follows from Corollary~\ref{cor:idpuz}.
 Let $u$, $v'$, $w_1$, and $w_2$ be 012-strings and let $p \in \N$.
-We will say that a rhombus shaped puzzle has border $(w_1,u,v',w_2)$ if $u$ gives the labels of the top border, $v'$ gives the labels of the bottom border, $w_1$ gives the labels of the left border, and $w_2$ gives the labels of the right border, all in north-west to south-east order.
-To prove the identity (\ref{eqn:assoc}) it suffices to construct a bijection between the set of rhombus shaped puzzles with border $(w_1,u',v',w_2)$ such that $u \xra{p} u'$, and the set of rhombus shaped puzzles with border $(w_1,u,v,w_2)$ such that $v \xra{p} v'$.
+We will say that a parallelogram shaped puzzle has border $(w_1,u,v',w_2)$ if $u$ gives the labels of the top border, $v'$ gives the labels of the bottom border, $w_1$ gives the labels of the left border, and $w_2$ gives the labels of the right border, all in north-west to south-east order.
+Recall from section~\ref{sec:multone} that to prove the identity (\ref{eqn:assoc}) it suffices to construct a bijection between the set of parallelogram shaped puzzles with border $(w_1,u',v',w_2)$ such that $u \xra{p} u'$, and the set of parallelogram shaped puzzles with border $(w_1,u,v,w_2)$ such that $v \xra{p} v'$.
 We do this by modifying one row at the time.